nullcline/nullcline/README.md

 ### about
+incoming electrical engineer @ neuralink

-as an engineer i've tried to remain as truly full stack as possible - i have a basic solidworks certification and spend nights tinkering with 3d printers, i've manufactured things (and stuff) with laser/waterjet cutters, lathes, and mills. i've designed a few PCBs in altium and kicad, honed my 0402 soldering skills, messed around with FPGA and RF engineering, and i've written far more software than i've wanted to. i also have a decent foundation in physics and have completed undergraduate courses in quantum mechanics, electrodynamics, condensed matter, statistical mechanics, nuclear physics (soon), and optics.
+as an engineer i've tried to remain as truly full stack as possible - i have my basic and advanced solidworks certifications and spend nights tinkering with 3d printers, i've manufactured things (and stuff) with laser/waterjet cutters, lathes, and mills. i've designed a multiple PCBs in altium and kicad, honed my 0402 soldering skills, messed around with FPGA and RF engineering, and i've written far more software than i've wanted to. i also have a decent foundation in physics and have completed undergraduate courses in quantum mechanics, electrodynamics, condensed matter, statistical mechanics, and optics.

 on my [university design team](https://ubcaerodesign.com/) i lead the avionics division, which spans power electronics, RF engineering, pcb design, computer vision, networking, GUI design, and more. i've also served as a teaching assistant for an applied machine learning course, as well as an introduction to engineering course. at university i study engineering physics, which is like a mechatronics degree combined with a physics degree. my work experience is described in my [resume](https://nullcline.github.io/files/andrew-resume-2023_06_30.pdf)